Bill Maher’s New Year’s 10th Anniversary starring

-For over 20 years, Maher, who began his career as a stand-up comedian and still performs sold-out dates across the country, has never held back and set the boundaries of where funny and political talk can go on American television.
-First on Politically Incorrect (Comedy Central, ABC, 1993-2002) and for the last 10 years on HBO’s Real Time, Maher’s combination of unflinching honesty and big laughs has earned him 34 Emmy nominations; winning his first in 2014 as the Executive Producer for HBO’s Vice.
-In 2008, he wrote and starred in Religulous directed by Larry Charles (Borat).
-The documentary about religions around the world went on to become the eighth highest grossing documentary ever.
+For more than twenty-five years, Bill Maher has set the boundaries on where funny, political talk can go on American television.
+First on Politically Incorrect (Comedy Central, ABC, 1993-2002), and for the last nineteen years on HBO’s Real Time, Bill’s combination of unflinching honesty and big laughs have garnered him 41 Emmy nominations.
+Bill won his first Emmy in 2014 as executive producer for the HBO series, VICE.
+In October of 2008, this same combination was on display in Maher’s uproarious and unprecedented swipe at organized religion, Religulous, directed by Larry Charles (Borat).

 Fans can expect the unexpected when it comes to Maher’s New Year’s extravaganza.
-In 2013, Academy Award-winner Sean Penn and Director Michael Moore made a surprise appearance to introduce Pearl Jam’s Eddie Vedder, who wowed the crowd with a surprise acoustic set.
-In 2015, David Spade and Jeff Ross added to the hysteria followed up by Margaret Cho and David Cross last year.
-No matter what happens, one thing is for certain: The Islands are the place to be to welcome in 2018.
+In 2013, Academy Award-winner actor Sean Penn and director Michael Moore made a surprise appearance to introduce Pearl Jam’s Eddie Vedder, who wowed the crowd with a surprise acoustic set.
+In 2015, David Spade and Jeff Ross added to the hysteria, and were followed up by Margaret Cho and Dana Gould in 2016 and finally by Bob Saget and Reggie Brown in 2017.
+Bill’s Hawaii shows with Natasha Leggero and Carol Leifer in 2018 were joined by a host of surprise celebrity guests including Woody Harrelson, Paul Simon, Eddie Vedder, Bonnie Hunt and Sean Penn.
+No matter what happens, one thing is for certain: This show is the place to be as the world welcomes in 2022.

 “I think everybody wants to be in Hawaii in December,” Maher said.
 “That was my plan all year; get my ass booked there for New Year’s!”